“What will that do?” she said, playing with a loose paperclip between her fingers.

 He took it to the Office of Fair Trading, who instructed him to try the Equal Opportunity Board two floors down.
 Again, he found himself being wheeled out of a building.

-Not having seen her husband for three days, Harold finally arrived…with two policeman in tow.
+Not having seen her husband for three days, Harold finally arrived…with two policemen in tow.

 “What happened!”
 Estelle cried.